What is the Academic English Preparation course?

 Academic English Preparation (AEP) programme is a ten-week course designed to equip international students with the skills and knowledge needed to live and work in Australia and to transition successfully to other courses at ANU College.

 The AEP Programme aims to enable all students to develop their critical understanding and control of the English language for use in a wide range of formal and informal situations.
-It also aims to develop the level of competence required to meet the demands of ANU Access English, Foundation and Diploma programs.
+It also aims to develop the level of competence required to meet the demands of ANU Access English and Foundation programs.

 The AEP programme consists of 23 hours per week of face-to-face classroom instruction, including 2 hours a week of Supervised Study Time (SST), ICT and/or Study Skills.
 Upon successful completion of the AEP programme, students should be able to: